Soh-Kim/traceSelection/README.md

 m1103       0
 m1256       0
 ```
+When "A" is applied to argument Effect, all the marker effects for dominance (result$mEffect$Dom) are estimated to be 0.

 The different model can be easily implemented by changing the parameter of Model
 ```r
 > result.Lasso <- calcMarkerEff( PhenoCol, genotype, phased = TRUE, Model = "Lasso", Effect = "A" )
 > result.BRR <- calcMarkerEff( PhenoCol, genotype, phased = TRUE, Model = "BRR", Effect = "A" )